KnapsackPro/docs.knapsackpro.com/_posts/2020-03-05-how-to-merge-cypress-test-reports-generated-by-mochawesome-on-github-actions.md

 In this case, I am using 4 parallel CI nodes, but you should modify this accordingly if you're using more or less.
 We will use the `$KNAPSACK_PRO_CI_NODE_INDEX` environment variable later, as this tells us the index of the currently running parallel node.
 Since I'm using 4 machines, this will be a number from 0 - 3.

-Now we can run `knapsack-pro-cypress` as usual:
+Now we can run `@knapsack-pro/cypress` as usual:

 {% highlight yml %}
 {% raw %}
       - name: Run E2E tests
-        run: knapsack-pro-cypress
+        run: npx @knapsack-pro/cypress
       - name: Upload E2E test reports
         if: always()
         uses: actions/upload-artifact@v4